 It's ideal to have someone raking and spreading the gravel and directing where the gravel is deposited as it's wheeled into the area.
 Spreading the gravel as you go helps provide an accurate assessment of how much material is needed.
 The base should be raked out until the desired contours are achieved before applying the compactor.
 Did you know that concrete is a great sub layer for artificial grass?
 Learn more about installing artificial grass on concrete.

 The plate compactor is the final step to preparing the base and it has a very important role.
 The compactor gives the base its final shape that needs to stand up to years of foot traffic and wear.
 The ideal process is to soak the gravel with water from a garden hose to the point just before water starts to pool on the surface.
-The gravel and sand mixture will pack very tightly if its kept wet during the compaction process.
-In addition to creating a solid base it also serves as a better backing for the nails that secure the turf.
+The gravel and sand mixture will pack very tightly if it's kept damp during the compaction process.
+It creates a solid base that will aid in the fight in preventing weeds growing in artificial grass and it also serves as a better backing for the nails that secure the turf.

 Required: vibration plate compactor, wheelbarrow, shovels, rake, landscaping rake, garden hose

 Optional: hand tamper